-Scientific: Caesalpinia pulcherrima (formerly known as Poinciana pulcherrima)
+Scientific: Caesalpinia pulcherrima (Synonym: Poinciana pulcherrima)

 Common: red bird-of-paradise, Barbados pride, dwarf Poinciana, ayoowiri